sentenial/developer-docs/pages/prodOpenBanking/ob_redirectoverview.md

 ## Overview

+{% include note.html content="REDIRECT is only available for merchants who want to process GBP payments; if you want to process EUR transactions then you must go with either the SELF-HOSTED or SELF-HOSTED-CALLBACK integration."%}

 Redirect mode allows merchants to:

 * Use the Nuapay User Interface for the bank selection and bank confirmation screens.